Teachers to observe 'black day'

 This was probably the reason that militants decided to get rid of their staunch opponent instead of making him hostage like his two other colleagues.

 Dr Lutfullah was seized by militants from Darra Adamkhel while on way to his home in Peshawar in November last year.
 He had previously served as advisor to former governor Lt Gen (R) Iftikhar Hussain Shah.

 Ajmal Khan was kidnapped by armed men from the Professors' Colony, located adjacent to the University of Peshawar campus.

 Raids have been conducted in parts of Peshawar and also in Khyber Agency for his safe recovery.

-is grandson of Dr Khan Sahib, former chief minister of West Pakistan and the then North West Frontier Province and elder brother of Khan Abdul Ghaffar Khan, commonly known as Bacha Khan.
+He is grandson of Dr Khan Sahib, former chief minister of West Pakistan and the then North West Frontier Province and elder brother of Khan Abdul Ghaffar Khan, commonly known as Bacha Khan.

 Apart from the three VCs, the family of a directress of Education Department of Khyber Pakhtunkhwa was also targeted.

 Her son was kidnapped from outside their house in Hayatabad town in Peshawar and released a few days later.

 Islamabad: Strongly condemning the assassination of Dr Mohammad Farooq, Vice-Chancellor of the proposed Islamic University, Swat, Federation of All Pakistan Universities Academic Staff Associations (FAPUASA) has announced complete strike on Oct 5 which is "Salam Teachers Day" and instead observe it as a Black Day in all the universities of the country.